jackhuangg/git-shell-script/README.md

 # git-shell-script

-Shell script created to make committing onto github quicker.
+Shell script created for make commits onto github quicker.

 ## How to use